CobiontID/kmer-counter/kmer-counter/Readme.md

 ## Usage
 `kmer-counter --file <fasta file> --ids <output file for sequence ids> --klength <k-mer length, default 4> --out <output file> --collapse <canonicalize 0: False, 1: True; Default 0>`

-Takes a fasta file of sequences a input, and returns a plain text file with the sequence identifiers and a numpy array with the k-mer counts (as 32 bit integers).
+Takes a fasta file of nucleotide sequences a input, and returns a plain text file with the sequence identifiers and a numpy array with the k-mer counts (as 32 bit integers).
 By default, the counts will be canonicalized (--collapsed 1).

 The counter operates directly on bytes.
 The order of the k-mers in the output corresponds to the cartesian products of the nucleotides A, C, G and T for k-mer size k.
 A list of the uncollapsed keys can be obtained in Python with: